chinchalinchin/cumbercloud-web/app/src/assets/articles/00_aws-on-angular.md

       Name: !Sub ${AWS::StackName}-WebsiteBucketDistributionDomain
 ```

 The template is organized into four main blocks: `Description`, `Parameters`, `Resources` and `Outputs`.
 The `Description` block is a string of metadata that is appended to the stack; it serves no function other than describing to a human the purpose of the stack.
 Nothing in the `Description` block affects how or what gets provisioned.
-The other blocks, which are where the meat of the template is, are described below in more detail.
+The other blocks, where the meat of the template is, are described below in more detail.

 ### <span id="parameters" onclick="document.getElementById('toc').scrollIntoView()" class="pointer">Parameters</span>